13 15 15Call

 Read on to learn more about compensation payout amounts that may apply to your own situation.

-Are you entitled to a compensation payout?
+Are you entitled to an accident compensation claim payout?

 For information specific to Victorian WorkCover claims, refer to our Workers Compensation Payout Guide Victoria.